radius-project/radius/docs/contributing/contributing-code/contributing-code-azure/deploying-the-rp.md

-# Deploy a custom Radius resource provider"
+# Deploy a custom Radius resource provider

 > This guide will cover deploying a Radius environment to Azure manually.
 This is part of the job that's done by `rad env init azure`.
 This workflow is useful when you need to test changes to the templates, or when you need to override a setting that's not provided by the CLI.